scala/scala-abide/README.md

 ### sbt plugin

-Activate the sbt-abide plugin in both Scala 2.10 and 2.11 projects by extending your `project/plugin.sbt` file with
+Activate the sbt-abide plugin in a Scala 2.11 project by extending your `project/plugin.sbt` file with

 ```scala
 addSbtPlugin("com.lightbend" % "sbt-abide" % "0.1-SNAPSHOT")